-- b) Replace \$KNOX\HOSTNAME\FQDN with the fully qualified domain name of the host. - c) In the sso.token.verification.pem parameter, paste in the public key value that you copied in a previous step, replacing \$ADD\THE\PUBLIC\KEY\HERE. - 7.
-Perform a secure copy of the token.xml topology file to a Knox-enabled node on the HDP cluster. - 8.
+- 8. Perform a secure copy of the three topology files to a Knox-enabled node on the cluster. - 9.
 Verify that Knox has picked up the files: - a) Log in to the Knox-enabled node. - b) Ensure that a directory called token.topo.<number> is present in the path /var/lib/knox/data-<version>/ deployments/.

-If the file is not present, verify that the content in the token.xml file is correct.
+If the files are not present, verify that the content in the token.xml file is correct.
 You can check the Knox gateway logs for error information.